kir3d/soltastic/README.md

 ## Why Solana

-**Soltastic** was created for Solana because the network's properties support delayed transactions based on Durable Nonces:
+**Soltastic** was created for Solana because the network's properties support Deferred Execution based on Durable Nonces:

-- **no expiration** — delayed transactions do not require Blockhash, allowing transactions to exist for more than 2 minutes (150 blocks).
+- **no expiration** — Deferred Execution do not require Blockhash, allowing transactions to exist for more than 2 minutes (150 blocks).
 - **no double-spending** — an account's Advanced Nonce value changes after use, preventing double-spending.
-- **mobile and wallet ecosystem** — Solana wallets can sign transactions on the client side without revealing private keys to a relayer or delegating assets.
+- **mobile and wallet ecosystem** — Solana wallets can sign transactions on the client side without revealing private keys to a relayer and not delegating assets.

 ---